 In March 2001, after completing FRS training in the AH-1W at HMLAT-303, First Lieutenant Meyer reported to HMLA-167, New River, NC.
 During his initial tour with HMLA-167, Captain Meyer deployed in support of Operation Iraqi Freedom I, II, and IV.
 Capt Meyer held billets with S-4, Safety, and Operations and completed the Weapons and Tactics Instructor course.
 In August 2006, Captain Meyer reported to 2d Tank Battalion and served as the Headquarters & Service Company Commander and Air Officer.

-In June 2007, Major Meyer returned to HMLA-167 and chopped to HMM-365(REIN) with the 24 MEU.
+In June 2007, Major Meyer returned to HMLA-167 and chopped to HMM-365(REIN) with the 24 Marine Expeditionary Unit (MEU).
 He deployed to Afghanistan in support of Operation Enduring Freedom in 2008 from March - November.
 In March 2009, Major Meyer became the MAG-29 Assistant Operations Officer, followed by the HMLA-167 Maintenance Officer from October 2009 – June 2011.

 In June of 2018, he reported to HQMC P&R, Programs Assessment and Evaluations in the Pentagon where he reformed the way the USMC planned, programmed, budgeted, executed and audited funds in support of Service Chief guidance.
-Colonel Meyer was promoted to his current rank on 1 November 2019, and subsequently reported to I MEF where he currently serves as the AC/S G-7 and the Director of Expeditionary Operational Training Group (EOTG).
+Colonel Meyer was promoted to his current rank on 1 November 2019, and subsequently reported to I MEF where he served as the AC/S G-7 and the Director of Expeditionary Operational Training Group (EOTG).
+He is currently assigned as the Commanding Officer of the 13th MEU.

 Colonel Meyer’s personal awards include: Defense Superior Service Medal, Meritorious Service Medal with gold star, Air Medal with combat distinguishing numeral “4” and Air Medal-strike flight numeral “24,” Navy and Marine Corps Commendation Medal with three gold stars and combat distinguishing device.